galatedgi/Maze/README.md

 Functionality:

--Start a game
+*Start a game

--Save the game
+*Save the game

--Loading the game
+*Loading the game

--Choosing the size of the maze
+*Choosing the size of the maze

--Showing the route leading to the goal
+*Showing the route leading to the goal

--Choosing an algorithm for finding the route to the goal
+*Choosing an algorithm for finding the route to the goal

 And more